OpenAstronomy/python-3-for-scientists/python3_transition_guide.rst

 .. code-block:: bash

-    pythree
+    activate_py36

-below the definition of your alias, which will call ``source activate three`` whenever the profile or rc file is run.
+below the definition of your alias, which will call ``source activate py36`` whenever the profile or rc file is run.

 .. _maintain-compatibility: